A Note from the Author

-She started an animated ramble about it until she stopped herself short, apologizing.
+She started an animated ramble about flock movement until she stopped herself short, apologizing.
 “I’m sorry.
 I get carried away by that sort of thing.
 I have been interested in communication theory since my college days, part of my Master’s work and doctoral thesis.”

 “Oh, please go on,” I told her.
 “I may not know much about it, but I’m interested.
 I love learning new things about bird behavior.”
 What I said was true.
 I was interested.
 I never lied to Dr. Deltare - or almost never.